himanshu23singh/Mini-ATM/README.md

 🧪 Prerequisites to Run
 JDK installed (Java 8 or later)

-MySQL installed and running locally
+MySQL installed and running locally.

-JDBC connector JAR added to classpath
+JDBC connector JAR added to classpath.

 IDE like IntelliJ or Eclipse (optional)